-The Country Celebration is a community fair with animals, market vendors and live entertainment at Langley’s Campbell Valley Regional Park in mid-September.
+The Country Celebration of Nature is a Metro Vancouver community event at Campbell Valley Regional Park in mid-September in Langley.

-Langley’s Country Celebration happens at Campbell Valley Regional Park which is located at 20290 16th Avenue (although that’s the north end of the park and the event takes place at the south end just off 204th Avenue).
+Langley’s Country Celebration (or Once Upon a Field) happens at Campbell Valley Regional Park which is located at 20290 16th Avenue (although that’s the north end of the park and the event takes place at the south end just off 204th Avenue).
 To find the venue just head to the park and then follow the event signs along the road.

 Campbell Valley Regional Park is a nice and very large park.
 It has a number of heritage buildings, bike and walking trails, grassy fields and forested areas.
 It’s a popular place with both on and off-leash areas for dogs as well as trails for horseback riding.

 Note about Allergies: the Country Celebration is held in a grassy field which is usually quite dry by the end of the summer (unless the rainy season has already begun).
 It’s a fantastic venue and most appropriate for a “country farm” fair.